 Little Heathens: Hard Times and High Spirits on an Iowa Farm During the Great Depression by Mildred Armstrong Kalish

-To view any book on Amazon, please click on the image of the book.
+To examine any of the items listed, please click on image of item.

 As an Amazon Associate, I earn from qualifying purchases.

 BEST #OWNVOICES CHILDREN’S BOOKS: My Favorite Diversity Books for Kids Ages 1-12 is a book that I created to highlight books written by authors who share the same marginalized identity as the characters in their books.